mtumilowicz/cryptography-hsm-workshop/readme.md

     -Djava.security.debug=pkcs11keystore
 * Certain PKCS#11 operations, such as accessing private keys, require a login using a Personal Identification Number, or PIN, before the operations can proceed
+* When accessing the PKCS#11 token as a keystore via the java.security.KeyStore class, you can supply the PIN in the password input parameter to the load method
+  * char[] pin = ...;
+    KeyStore ks = KeyStore.getInstance("PKCS11");
+    ks.load(null, pin);
+* An unextractable key on a secure token (such as a smartcard) is represented by a Java Key object that does not contain the actual key material.
+The Key object only contains a reference to the actual key.
+  Software Key objects (or any Key object that has access to the actual key material) should implement the interfaces in the java.security.interfaces and javax.crypto.interfaces packages (such as DSAPrivateKey).

 ## hsm
 * a physical device that protect and manage digital keys and provides crypto-processing function